pragmint/open-practices/practices/automate-deployment-scripts.md

 ## Lessons From The Field

 ## Deciding to Pitch or Polish
-After experimenting with this practice for **[timeframe]**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.
+After experimenting with this practice for **3-4 deployments or 3-4 weeks (whichever is shorter)**, bring the team together to determine whether the following metrics and/or signals have changed in a positive direction.

 ## Supported Capabilities